 Beautifully traditional in its construction and endowed with intricate and elegant details, the cal.
 3500 is one of the finest modern-day chronograph movements.
 Beyond its aesthetics, it is also exceptionally thin at just 5.2 mm high, making it a feat of construction.
 And it is also innovative with its peripheral winding mechanism, which is admittedly not new but almost never found on classically handsome movements.

-The Traditionelle split-seconds is an expensive watch – it retails for about US$300,000 – but it is arguably worth it.
+The Traditionnelle split-seconds is an expensive watch – it retails for about US$300,000 – but it is arguably worth it.
 Not only is it impressively complex, there is nothing else quite like it.
 The recently-launched Lange Triple Split is perhaps more complex, but it is substantially thicker – its movement is almost twice the height of the cal.
 3500 in fact.

 The closest comparables were the Patek Philippe Ref.
 5959 and 5950, both ultra-thin split-seconds chronographs powered by the same hand-wind CHR 27-525 PS movement (that’s 0.05 mm thicker than the cal.
 3500) .
-They have been discontinued, but when available both had retail prices higher than the Traditionelle split-seconds.
+They have been discontinued, but when available both had retail prices higher than the Traditionnelle split-seconds.

-Being a CEP edition, the Traditionelle Split-Seconds is dressed in a familiar livery.
+Being a CEP edition, the Traditionnelle Split-Seconds is dressed in a familiar livery.
 As is tradition for the CEP, the dial is sandblasted platinum, giving it a finely-grained texture.
 The hour markers and hour and minute hands are solid white gold, while the rest of the hands are blued steel.

 The case is naturally platinum as well, as is the folding clasp.
 And to maximise the use of platinum, the thread that holds the strap together is woven from a mix of silk and platinum wire.

 Measuring 42.5 mm in diameter, the case is largish, but a thin 10.72 mm high.
-Being a Traditionelle model, the case is characterised by straight, clean lines, with the only flourish being the Maltese cross subtly worked into the sides of the lugs.
+Being a Traditionnelle model, the case is characterised by straight, clean lines, with the only flourish being the Maltese cross subtly worked into the sides of the lugs.

 Made up of 473 parts, the cal.
 3500 is visible through the display back.
 Despite being an automatic movement, the view is very much that of a traditional, laterally-coupled chronograph because of the peripheral winding mechanism.